-- Affordable Housing.
+- Affordable Housing

-- Affordable Basic Infrastructure.
+- Affordable Basic Infrastructure

-- Access to Essential Services.
+- Access to Essential Services

-- Employment Generation.
+- Employment Generation

-- Food Security and Sustainable Food Systems.
+- Food Security and Sustainable Food Systems

-- Socioeconomic Advancement and Empowerment.
+- Socioeconomic Advancement and Empowerment

-- Financing Charities & Non-Profit Institutions.
+- Financing Charities & Non-Profit Institutions

-DNV confirms that the eligible activities and the relevant target populations fall within the definition of Eligible Categories as outlined in the Framework and Schedule 1 of this opinion, and they are consistent with the GLP and the SLP.
-The evidence reviewed also gives us the opinion that transactions tagged as Sustainable Business Financing under Framework will deliver clear environmental and/or social benefits.
+DNV confirms that the eligible activities defined above, and the relevant target populations stated, fall within the definition of Eligible Categories as outlined in the Framework and Schedule 1 of this opinion.
+We can also confirm that they are consistent with the GLPs and the SLPs.
+The evidence reviewed also gives us the opinion that transactions tagged as 'Sustainable Business Financing' under Framework, will deliver clear environmental and/or social benefits.

-Principle 2 Process for Project Evaluation and Selection.
+Process for Project Evaluation and Selection.

-Lloyds has confirmed that the Group will review a client's revenues against the green and social activities within the Framework to determine if 90% or more of the client's revenues align with the Green and/or Social Eligibility Criteria.
-DNV notes Lloyds' confirmation that this will be done practically through reviewing the client's annual reporting and accounts together with any additional information on client revenues that the Group has through its client relationship.
-Lloyds has further confirmed that the Group regularly review continuing achievement of the Sustainable Business Financing thresholds through its ongoing relationship management with the client.
+Lloyds has confirmed that the Group will review a client's revenues against the green and social activities as defined within the Framework.
+It will determine if 90 per cent or more of a client's revenues align with the Green and/or Social Eligibility Criteria, and that no activities fall under the exclusions criteria as defined in the Framework and/or within Lloyds' External Sector Statements.

+DNV notes Lloyds' confirmation that this will be done practically by reviewing the client's annual reporting and accounts, together with any additional information on the clients' revenues the Group has access to as a result of its client relationship.
+Lloyds has further confirmed that the Group will regularly review the continuing achievement of the Sustainable Business Financing thresholds through its ongoing relationship management with the client.